What is Optical Sensor ?

 Photoelectric Sensors

-Photoelectric sensors are common optical sensor.
+Photoelectric sensors are a common type of optical sensor.
 They work on the photoelectric effect.
-This effect happens when light hits a light-sensitive material.
-This causes electrons to be released, creating an electrical current.
+This effect happens when light hits a material that can sense light.
+This makes electrons come out, which creates an electrical current.

-You can divide photoelectric sensors into three types: through-beam, diffused-reflective, and retro-reflective sensors.
-Through-beam probes have a separate transmitter and receiver.
-They detect objects by breaking the light beam between them.
+You can divide photoelectric sensors into three types: through-beam, diffuse reflective sensors, and retro-reflective sensors.
+Through-beam probes have one part that sends signals and another part that gets them.
+They detect objects by interrupts a light beam between them.

 Diffused reflective probes find light that bounces off an object.
 Retro-reflective sensors use a reflector to send light back.
 These probes are used in factories, robots, and security systems.
-They help detect objects, count items, and sense positions.
+They help find objects, count things, and sense where they are.

 Fiber Optic Sensors